Xilinx/system-device-tree-xlnx/README.md

 MicroBlaze&trade; Processors and AMD MicroBlaze&trade; V Processors is limited and will not provide Linux&reg; device trees.

 # Usage

-## Flow

-SDTGen requires a multi-stage approach for usage.
-First one needs to set it up with parameters like input path, output path, and external DTS files, and then running a command to generate the output.

 ## Command line arguments available with SDTGen
-### set_dt_param
-Takes the user inputs to set the parameters needed for the system device tree generation.
+Takes the user inputs as command line arguments and generates the System Device Tree (SDT) files in the specified output directory.
 * Mandatory arguments:
   * `-xsa` : Sets the XSA path for which SDT has to be generated.
   * `-dir` : Sets the output directory where the SDT is to be generated.